sapiens/blog/_posts/2016-5-1-how-to-fix-the-hiring-process.md

 ## "He who doesn't have wise men should buy them" - Romanian Saying

 Another problem is that it seems very trendy to disregard the practical experience of a candidate.
 Not only this is insulting, but it's a sign of the process' stupidity.
 In any field (except IT?!) experience is a highly priced asset.
 You know why?
-Because it can't be taught and it can't be faked.
+Because it _can't be taught_ and it _can't be faked_.
 I've seen this reasoning from some interviewers: "people lie all the time on their CV" or "I don't have 2 hours to spend to read your blog, your StackOverflow profile or your OSS work [therefore I will ignore it]".

 Well, if YOU, the technical interviewer, a senior developer, can't tell if someone lies when they're talking about their experience, it means that YOU don't have experience and you shouldn't conduct technical interviews.
 Any developer worth their salt will detect in 2-5 minutes if a candidate tries to bullshit their way out of a question.
 Only people who don't have a clue think you can fake experience.
 They're detected so fast it's not even funny.